The Sleeptracker® monitor system requires a 110v power outlet, Wi-Fi connected to the Internet and an iOS or Android phone or tablet.

 From the Sleeptracker® app’s Menu, select Set Sleep Goals.

-Yes, each sleeper has their own sleep score.
+Yes, each sleeper has their own sleep quality metric.
 To view, login to your account and view from the Analysis button on the home page.

 The Sleeptracker® monitor is not a medical device and is unable to determine if you have sleep apnea.